 DGC Ontario Short Film Fund

 We are pleased to announce the 2nd annual DGC Ontario Short Film Fund (previously known as the DGC Ontario Short Filmmaker Award or Emerging Short Filmmaker Award).
 The Fund will provide 3 DGC Ontario Full Members in Good Standing in any category with a cash grant of $30,000 each to be used toward the completion of a live-action short narrative film.
-Submissions are now open.
+Submissions are closed.

 - Must be a Full DGC Ontario Member in Good Standing